A Past Unravelled

 In period depictions, it is evident that the battery tower, currently known as the Clock Tower, housed a clock mechanism.

-Image Source: Virtual theoretical reconstruction - Pazirik LLC.
+The Clock Tower Image Source: Virtual theoretical reconstruction - Pazirik LLC.

 The Clock Tower